 \subsection{Supervised Fine-Tuning}

 We employ SFT to provide a cold start for RL.
-Since the base model may not possess sufficient knowledge of Triton language, directly applying RL would lead to extremely sparse and uninformative rewards, as most generated programs would fail to compile.
+Since the base model may not possess sufficient knowledge of the Triton language, directly applying RL would lead to extremely sparse and uninformative rewards, as most generated programs would fail to compile.

 We construct our SFT dataset using the synthetic PyTorch programs as described in Section~\ref{sec:generation}.
-While we are aware that some existing datasets such as KernelBook~\cite{fischeskernelllm} provide a few real-world PyTorch-Triton pairs, we would like to demonstrate the power of reinforcement learning on synthetic dataset.
-Therefore, we exclude these datasets in our training on purpose.
-To this end, we generate level 1 synthetic PyTorch programs.
+Specifically, all SFT programs are \textbf{Level 1} programs (i.e., each containing exactly one OpCompute operator), which enables the model to first acquire basic PyTorch-to-Triton conversion skills before progressing to harder tasks in the RL stage.
 For each synthetic PyTorch program, we prompt DeepSeek-R1 or GPT-5.2 to generate the corresponding Triton kernel implementation.
-The Triton kernel is then verified, and we keep the Triton kernel codes that pass all verifications described in Subsection~\ref{sec:const_programming}.
-Ultimately, this procedure yields a dataset of 2,026 PyTorch–Triton pairs covering 36 fundamental operators commonly used in PyTorch.
-The distribution of operators used in these PyTorch programs is shown in Figure~\ref{fig:dist}.
+The Triton kernel is then verified, and we keep the Triton kernel codes that pass all verifications described in Section~\ref{sec:verifier}.
+Ultimately, this procedure yields a dataset of 2,026 PyTorch–Triton pairs covering 61 fundamental operators commonly used in PyTorch.
 Detailed information about the dataset construction process is provided in Appendix~\ref{app:dataset}.